VAT on vans explained for businesses

 However, under the VAT margin scheme, the dealer must not provide you with a VAT invoice and you cannot try to reclaim the VAT.
 In some situations, this may not be a real advantage as we’ll show in a later example.

 If your business is a VAT-registered limited company, you can buy a new or used van in a tax efficient way.
 However, the vehicle must be classified as a van, not any other type of vehicle.
 An estate car, for example, would not be classified as a van, even if you used it for business deliveries.
-And, the vehicle must only be used for business purposes.
-Any private use will incur tax and National Insurance charges.
+The vehicle must be used primarily for business purposes.
+Limited private use, such as commuting, may still be permitted, although significant private use could affect the tax treatment.
+However, significant private use may change the tax treatment of the vehicle.

 If you buy from a non-registered seller, you would not be able to reclaim the VAT, but you could make use of the Corporation Tax benefit.